 - See Monthly statistics of payment instructions processed by TARGET and EURO1/STEP1.

-- Together with the payments processed on T2S DCAs, the overall turnover in 2017 reaches almost €524 trillion, corresponding to a daily average of €2.3 trillion.
+- Together with the payments processed on T2S DCAs, the overall turnover in 2018 reached almost €524 trillion, corresponding to a daily average of €2.3 trillion.
 The detailed figures can be found on the ECB website: Value of transactions per month processed by TARGET and selected interbank funds transfer systems.

 - See the box entitled “Changes to the statistical framework of TARGET2”, TARGET Annual Report 2013, ECB, May 2014.